Relationships: Why Do You Attack and Blame?By Dr. Margaret Paul

 - You are terrified of your more vulnerable feelings of helplessness over others, loneliness, aloneness, emptiness, fear, insecurity, or anxiety.
 Anger and blame work to cover up these feelings.
 You have no idea how to manage your pain so you have learned to get angry and blame to avoid these feelings.

 The problem is that getting angry and blaming are forms of self-abandonment.
-While you might believe that it is others, situations, events, or the past that are creating your pain, it is the fact that you are ignoring your feelings rather than taking responsibility for them that is actually causing your painful feelings.
+While you might believe that it is others, situations, events, or the past that are creating your pain, it's that you are ignoring your feelings rather than taking responsibility for them that is actually causing your painful feelings.
 Until you learn how to take responsibility for your feelings, you might continue to cover them up with your anger and blame.

 - You really believe that your pain is caused by others rather than by your own self-abandonment, so you feel justified in blaming others for your feelings.